Eve teasing: Public response

 Nirbhaya Karnataka ("Fearless Karnataka") is a coalition of many individuals and groups including Alternative Law Forum, Blank Noise, Maraa, Samvada and Vimochana.
-After the rise of eve teasing cases in the 2000s, it organised several public awareness campaigns, including Take Back the Night, followed by another public art project titled, The Blank Noise Project, starting in Bangalore in 2003.
+After the rise of eve teasing cases in the 2000s, it organised several public awareness campaigns, including Take Back the Night, followed by another public art project titled, The Blank Noise Project, starting in Bengaluru in 2003.
 A similar programme to fight eve-teasing was also hosted in Mumbai in 2008.

 In Delhi, one of India's most dangerous cities for women, the Department of Women and Child Development established a steering committee in 2009 to prepare the city for the Commonwealth Games to be held in 2010.
-In Mumbai, "Ladies Special" train compartments have been introduced to allow women to travel without the fear of being sexually harassed, for the length of the journey at least.
+In Mumbai, "Ladies Special" train compartments have been introduced to allow women to travel without the fear of being sexually harassed.
 Given that the number of women needing to travel has doubled since 1995, there is a very strong demand for these kinds of services.
 Today "Ladies Special" compartments are present in most local trains in big cities.
 The Delhi Metro also has exclusive women-only cars.

 Starting in 2017, the Drukpa nuns of Amitabha, known as the "Kung Fu Nuns", started teaching women's self-defence training for the Ladakh/Himalayan towns, the first class being held at Hemis Monastery.
 While the sisters were performing rescue work after the 2015 Gorkha earthquake, they heard many stories of young women being sent away for better opportunities but ending up in sex slavery; these same small villages high in the Himalayas were also vulnerable to banditry.
 As part of their outreach, the nuns seek to strengthen women's safety, position and value in their communities by teaching new skills, including self-defence and vocational training.

 Eve teasing is highly criticised by the media and on social media websites such as Facebook.